| |

 Check out the billabong just behind the Caravan Park

-11. Tourist Information Centre
+11. Wirrarri Tourist Information Centre

 Find out what to do in Birdsville at the Tourist Information Centre

-12. Learn about the Artesian Bore Head & Cooling Ponds
+12. Artesian Bore Head & Cooling Ponds

 Artesian Bore head and Cooling Ponds - Outback Queensland